awesomebytes/colm_docker/README.md

 You also **can't be running any Virtual Machine at the same time** (VirtualBox at least) or the qemu emulator in the Docker won't be able to start (see `Error on start` at the bottom of this README).

+My host system had `virtualbox-5.2` installed, which may pull some  virtualization related dependencies to make this docker image work... if it doesn't work, you may need to install those.

 # Pull the image
 ```bash